 Jenny Gruenhaupt joined RMCA's Board of Directors four years ago and is the current Vice President.
 She currently works in the field of public relations as an independent contractor, providing project management and public relations support.
 In addition to her work with RMCA, Jenny is also on the IMPACT youth leadership team at Family of Christ Lutheran Church in Colorado Springs and an active member of the Douglas County Takedown Club.
 She has been married to her husband, Darin for 21 years and has three teenage sons.

 Michael Bieber joined RMCA in January 2012 and is the current Treasurer.
-Michael is a Banking Officer with FirstBank where he has worked for the past 2 years.
+Michael is an analyst with CoBiz Bank.
 He has a Business-Marketing degree from the University of Colorado, Boulder.
+Michael is a Colorado native who is proud to serve on the Board of Rocky Mountain Cancer Assistance.

 Rich Eisenberg joined Rocky Mountain Cancer Assistance in November of 2012.
 Rich is the owner of the liquor department in the Sam's Club south of Park Meadows in Lone Tree.
 Rich has served on several boards related to the adult beverage industry.
 Appointed by the governor to the initial Colorado Wine Industry Board, Rich served as its treasurer for three terms.
 Rich also served as the President of the Colorado Liquor Retailers and President of Colorado United, a unique, industry board aimed at educating minors of the perils of alcohol use and abuse.
 A graduate of the University of Colorado School of Pharmacy, he used his eduction as a pharmacist at Rose Medical Center and in the biomedical industry.